 To start, Camden, NJ, which is where BB&T Pavilion is located, is not a place you want to hang out in.
 If you live outside the Philadelphia area and have heard of Camden, it’s probably because it’s consistently ranked as one of the most dangerous cities in America.
-Poverty and crime run rampant in Camden, and despite some residents trying to improve and revitalize the area, little progress has been made.
-It’s one of those places that I feel uncomfortable driving through – both due to a concern for safety as well as disbelief at the poverty that exists so close to my own home.
+Poverty and crime run rampant in Camden, and despite some areas improving, there are still areas that you are best off avoiding.

 But, Camden does have a developing waterfront area which includes the Adventure Aquarium, the Battleship New Jersey, Wiggins Park, and a few businesses.
 It is also home to the BB&T Pavilion, which is a 25,000-person capacity outdoor amphitheater just across the river from Philadelphia.
 It’s the area’s largest outdoor venue (The Mann Center is about half the size), so if a larger act is going to do an outdoor concert in Philly, this is where they will likely play.